 Since 2009 employed as assistant professor (lektor) in Speech and Language Pathology at the Department of Clinical Science, Intervention and Technology/Division of Speech and Language Pathology at the Karolinska Institutet, combined with employment as a Speech and Language Pathologist at the Functional Area, Speech and Language Pathology, Karolinska University Hospital.

 Main area of interest is neurogenic speech and language disorders in adults.
-My work includes teaching, supervision of master- and doctoral students, research and clinical work in this area.
+My work includes teaching, supervision of master- and doctoral students, research and clinical work within this area.
 I received a bachelor in Speech and Language Pathology (SLP) from the Karolinska Institutet in 1986, a Master of Science in SLP from Boston University, USA in 1992 and a doctoral degree from the Karolinska Institute in 2007 with the thesis “Speech, voice, language and cognition in individuals with Spinocerebellar ataxia”.
 Associate professor (docent) in Speech and Language Pathology at Karolinska Institutet 2018.

-I teach courses at the Study programme in speech and language pathology.
+I mainly teach at the study programme in speech and language pathology.
 I have an administrative responsibility for the third year of the programme.
 I am currently course coordinator for the following courses:

 -Introduction to clinical practice in speech and language pathology and audiology (7.5 credits)